 Therefore, for travel companies to be successful, they’ve got to provide a combination of unique experiences, budget prices, and excellent customer service; three things that aren’t easy to deliver.

-The push toward a pre-pay business model where alternative accommodations are paid for ahead of time as opposed to at the time of hotel stay, is in large part being driven by the millennials desire to stay somewhere more authentic or local.
+The push toward a pre-pay business model where alternative accommodations are paid for ahead of time as opposed to at the time of hotel stay, is in large part being driven by the millennial desire to stay somewhere more authentic or local.

 While it makes Booking’s business a little trickier, it’s the wave of the future, and much better for cash flow.

-Fast Casual Dining, Shake Shack (SHAK)
+Fast Casual Dining: Shake Shack (SHAK)